-The Board of Directors of the School has established a defined contribution SIMPLE IRA retirement plan covering all employees with at least \$5,000 compensation in the calendar year.
+The Board of Directors of the School has established a defined contribution SIMPLE IRA retirement plan covering all employees with at least \$5,000 in annual compensation and \$5,000 in compensation in any two preceding years.
 The plan is administered by a mutual fund company.
 Participants may elect to defer a portion of their salaries to be invested in the plan.
 The tax law specifies an annual dollar limit on employee contributions.
 The School must match these contributions up to a limit of three percent of the employee's compensation.
 Participants are fully vested in all contributions.
-For the year ended June 30, 2011, the employees contributed \$11,087 and the School contributed \$8,910.
-For the year ended June 30, 2010, the employees contributed \$13,514 and the School contributed \$8,955.
-For the year ended June 30, 2009, the employees contributed \$12,959 and the School contributed \$8,502.

-The Board of Directors has the authority to amend or terminate the plan although it has expressed no intention to do so
+The Board of Directors has the authority to amend or terminate the plan although it has expressed no intention to do so.